Our Gear: 4 Surprising Must Haves and 4 Mistakes

-So, after four months in Europe, we can’t help but ask, “How’d we do?”
+So, after six months in Europe, we can’t help but ask, “How’d we do?”

 Well, first of all, we’ve had a few moments where we look at an item and then ask “Why the heck did we pack this?”
 This is to be expected.
 It would be unrealistic to think that we’d be able to predict what we’d need and wouldn’t need, considering this is the first time we’ve undertaken a travel adventure like this.

-Aside from the obvious and basics, here’s an honest review of our gear after five months on the road.
+Aside from the obvious and basics, here’s an honest review of our gear after six months on the road.

-- Power Strip – We’re both remote consultants and use our laptops (Lenvo T460s) for work.
+Power Strip – We’re both remote consultants and use our laptops (Lenvo Thinkpad Ts Series) for work.
 We have one travel adapter and a power strip with three outlets and three USB plugs.
-The power strip came in handy before we'd even left the United States (Boston Logan airport lounge).
+The power strip came in handy before we'd even left the United States (at the Priority Pass Boston Logan Airport lounge).
 We don’t always find two outlets that are available, so being able to both plug our laptops in and charge our small devices into one outlet is incredibly handy.